International Brand Strategy: Build a Global Brand

 Global Consumer Culture

 The emergence of a “global consumer culture” has led to more universal customer needs and tastes.
-Consumers – especially young people in developing nations – now have more in common with counterparts abroad.
+Consumers – especially young people in developing nations – now have more in common with their counterparts abroad.
 Many desire foreign brands as status symbols.

 Borderless Digital Media